santi1234567/beaconchain-pools-identifier/README.md

 # Requirements

 The program in this repository checks the ETH deposits for each validator and then links it to a list of depositor addresses corresponding to each pool.
 The deposits are stored in a database created by [`chaind`](https://github.com/wealdtech/chaind).
-The lists of depositors were sourced from [this repository](https://github.com/alrevuelta/eth-metrics) and can be modified/added by the user (note that they could be wrong).
+The lists of depositors were sourced from [this repository](https://github.com/alrevuelta/eth-metrics) and [https://beaconcha.in/](https://beaconcha.in/) and can be modified/added by the user (note that they could be wrong).

 # Chaind